bryclee/hello-expense-tracker/tasks.md

 -   [x] Implement the offline indicator.
 -   [x] Implement the `localStorage` logic for offline data storage.
 -   [x] Implement the synchronization logic.
+-   [ ] Work on the initialization logic when it comes to the service worker and offline flow.

 ## 8. Testing